The principal article here was first published in August 2006. SUMMARY OF KEY FACTS ON THE IRISH PROPERTY BOOM, was published in November 2006

 Of the 258,000 net increase in total persons at work between 2000 and 2005, over 76,000 (or 30%) were in the construction sector.
 The new housing units are small and are among the lowest standard in the Developed World.
 We are 4% urbanised but we're short of land!

-The Irish Central Bank says that the proportion of household borrowing in June 2006 that is secured on housing in the the euro-area countries was highest in the Netherlands at 89.5 per cent and Ireland was at 80.2 per cent.
+The Irish Central Bank says that the proportion of household borrowing in June 2006 that is secured on housing in the the euro-area countries was highest in the Netherlands at 89.5 per cent, followed by Ireland at 80.2 per cent.
 The Bank says that while both these countries have high personal debt to income ratios, they also have the highest proportion of household debt secured on housing.
 Both countries are well above the euro-area ratio of 70.3 per cent.

 Property has made some Irish people very wealthy and Bank of Ireland Private Banking says that the Irish invested €30 billion (equity and borrowings) in local and overseas commercial property in the period 2001-2005.